 Cody Beardslee, Minneapolis

 Cody was born in East Bethel, Minnesota.
 He is a graduate of Cambridge High School and also of Blindness: Learning in New Dimensions (BLIND).
-He currently serves as president of the Minnesota Association of Blind Students, and in 2017 he began his studies in Special Education at Minneapolis Community and Technical College, working toward becoming a teacher of blind students.
+He currently serves as treasurer of the Minnesota Association of Blind Students, and in 2017 he began his studies in Special Education at Minneapolis Community and Technical College, working toward becoming a teacher of blind students.
 He is an avid follower of baseball (particularly the Minnesota Twins) and enjoys various other outdoor activities.
 (Term ends 2020)

 Rob Hobson, Minneapolis

 Rob was born and raised in Illinois.
 He graduated from Southern Illinois University at Carbondale with a bachelors in political Science and pre-law.
 He later graduated from the Louisiana Centerfor the Blind and then went on to earn a master’s degree in Educational Psychology with an emphasis in Orientation and Mobility at Louisiana Tech.
 He worked at BLIND, Inc. in various capacities for more than ten years.
 He resides in Minneapolis and currently works as a rehabilitation counselor at Minnesota State Services for the Blind.
 Rob loves to get out and experience all of the fun activities that the city has to offer.
 Some of his hobbies include swimming, running, and bike riding.
 (Term ends 2021)